 Tip: Got a birthday coming up?
 Drop friendly hints about the brushes you like.
 Write them down so your friends or family know to get the correct ones.

-The main issue is looking after the brush so that it lasts.
-Cleaning it with kerosene, in my opinion, improves your brushes’ lifespan.
+The main issue is looking after the brushes so that they last.
+Cleaning them with kerosene, in my opinion, improves your brushes’ lifespan.
 Buy the long flat variety of brush as it lasts longer too.

 Using good quality student paint to learn your craft is not a bad thing.
 Artist quality (professional) paint can bring a tear to the eye when you see the bill.
 I have tried many brands over the years.
 I find Maimeri’s Classico range hard to beat for value.